ava-labs/ortelius/docs/api.md

 #### Global list Transaction Params:

-`disableCount` - Int value != 0 will suppress counting in results, count will be 0 in results
+`disableCount` - Bool value = true will suppress counting in results, count will be 0 in results

 #### Params: